doctrine/mongodb-odm/UPGRADE-2.0.md

 * Running `geoNear` commands through the `geoNear` helper in the query builder is no longer supported.
 Please refactor your queries to use the aggregation framework and `$geoNear` pipeline operator.
+* Running `group` and `mapReduce` commands through the query builder is no longer supported.
+Please either refactor your queries to use the aggregation framework or use the MongoDB library (`mongodb/mongodb`) to execute these commands.
 * The `Doctrine\ODM\MongoDB\Query\FieldExtractor` class was dropped entirely.
 * The `getIterator` method in `Doctrine\ODM\MongoDB\Query\Query` returns an iterator of type `Doctrine\ODM\MongoDB\Iterator\Iterator` instead of a MongoDB